t27/carla-scenic-data-collector/README.md

 3. Python Scripts
     - `generate_agent_maps` - Convert the scenario CSV to individual agent and frame level data - This is usually time consuming, but it helps in the modelling related dataprep later
-    - `generate_segment_trajectories` - Convert the individual agent level data to other model specific formats(mainly used for the dtw maps right now)
+    - `generate_segment_trajectories` - Convert the individual agent level data to other model specific formats(used for the dtw maps and the random forest based classifier as well)
     - `traffic_light_and_speed_limit_recorder` - a Carla Python API based traffic light violation and speed limit violation data generator.
 The current feature set of scenic does not all for the specific traffic manager control that we need hence this is used now.
 The plan is to add those features into scenic so that we can have a `.scenic` file with the traffic light and speed limit violating agents
     - `visualize_agent_maps` - visualizes the maps created in 'generate_agent_maps'